margaretmf/margaretmf.github.io/creativewriting.md

 Yes, I know I'm being mean.
 I have scars on my heart, so I'm being mean.
 I'm saying the things people don't want to hear.
-I'm saying the things that will destory me in the end.
+I'm saying the things that will destroy me in the end.
 I'm being mean and making a scene.
 I want people to know the pain.
 I'm being mean.